jedinym/sqc-text/main.typ

 The VTFs recommended that deposited structures undergo validation against criteria falling into three categories.
-The first category encompasses criteria for validating the resulting atomic model, i.e. is only the three-dimensional computer representation.
+The first category encompasses criteria for validating the resulting atomic model, i.e., is only the three-dimensional computer representation.
 The second category involves analysis of the supplied experimental data.
-Lastly, the third category entails examining the fit between the supplied experimental data and the atomic model @pdb-validation[p.
+Lastly, the third category examines the fit between the supplied experimental data and the atomic model @pdb-validation[p.
 1917].

 The outcome of the validation pipeline is a validation report, which